TomAmar10/InsTravel_vacations-project/README.md

 ## How To

-As admin, you can add / edit vacations and see some information about them.
+As admin, you can add / edit vacations and see some information about them, logging in with - username: 'admin', password: 'admin123'.
 As user, you can follow any vacation from the list and see it in "my vacations".
 Every user/admin has a his own profile after register, and can delete / edit his profile.